riceissa/abc/uw.markdown

 -   [How does one meet new people at UWashington?](https://www.quora.com/University-of-Washington/How-does-one-meet-new-people-at-UWashington)

+    - Consider going to a Quora meet-up.
+For the ones in Seattle, see [this page](http://seattlequorameetups.quora.com/).

 -   [Alex K. Chen's answer to: Colleges and Universities: How can you make important connections if you don't attend a top university?](https://www.quora.com/Colleges-and-Universities/How-can-you-make-important-connections-if-you-dont-attend-a-top-university/answer/Alex-K-Chen)